 I use to never have more than $1000 in savings, if I was lucky.
 I had over $20,000 of credit card debt, and had to work paycheck to paycheck to keep my head above water.
 I always thought that when I made more money, things would be easier.
 But it wasn’t.
 Instead of being responsible, I bought bigger and better things.
 I didn’t see money as a problem.
 My thought was, “if I need more money, I will just work more hours.”
 Well, this doesn’t really work over the long haul, so something had to change.
 I could not keep living my life, hoping nothing major happens, pushing me deeper in debt.
 I had to make some changes.

 And changes I made!!!
 Today, I have no credit card debt.
 I have automatic savings and investments that provide me security.
 I also have an Emergency Fund.
 I never had one of those before, but now I have one.
 Things are a lot better now than before.
-My mindset around money have changed along with my financial status.
+My mindset around money has changed along with my financial status.
 This change was not based on me making more money, but on being smart with the money I made.
 I would then work smarter to make even more money.
 I have transformed my financial life and I want to share with you the things that helped this happen.

 Money Monday is the place where I will share my experiences with money.
 I will share what I have learned, and what works for me and could work for you.
 I have read many financial books about how to save money, invest money, and grow money.
 Not only have I read books, but I have also reviewed them and put things in action.
 I have a good idea of what works and what doesn’t.
 I will share with you the things I do, things I have read, and my journey towards financial independence.